-- (a) from the Recognised Alignment-Assessed Standard Track to either (i) the Audited LME RFA Track or (ii) the Published LME RFA Track; or - (b) from the Audited LME RFA Track or Published LME RFA Track (as applicable) to the Recognised Alignment-Assessed Standard Track; or - (c) from the Audited LME RFA Track to the Published LME RFA Track; or - (d) from the Published LME RFA Track to the Audited LME RFA Track; or, - (d)(e) from the Secondary Materials Track to the Audited LME RFA Track, Published LME RFA Track or Recognised Alignment-Assessed Standard Track (as applicable), provided in each case that the application of the newly selected Track is permissible for the Brand, in accordance with Paragraph 4.2.
+(a) from the Recognised Alignment-Assessed Standard Track to either (i) the Audited LME RFA Track or (ii) the Published LME RFA Track; or

+(b) from the Audited LME RFA Track or Published LME RFA Track (as applicable) to the Recognised Alignment-Assessed Standard Track; or provided in each case that the application of the newly selected Track is permissible for the Brand, in accordance with Paragraph 4.2.
 Before a Producer makes any such election to change the Track applied in respect of a Brand, the Producer must notify the LME in order that the LME may confirm to the Producer the applicable timescales within which the Brand must comply with the relevant requirements for the newly selected Track.